thesloppyguy/skills/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## APIS

+Organization
+-> Generate Org structute.
+-> Finalize.

+Triggers
+-> Starts Creating ontology for each role.

+-> Edit and compare with industry.

+Onboard User
+-> New User Uploads Resume for a role.

+-> Generate Ontology.

+-> Comparison with the Org Ontology.

+Existing User
+-> Direct Comparison and Roadmap for the User.